Klortho/DtdAnalyzer/README.md

     dtdanalyzer [options] [<output file>]

-Most options have a short and a long form.
+All options have a short and a long form.
 At least one option must be given that specifies the DTD that is to be processed:
 * -s, --system *system-id* - Use the given system identifier to find the DTD.
 This could be a relative pathname, if the DTD exists in a file on your system, or an HTTP URL.